 Funding from the parent company to its operating subsidiaries is at this point non-existent and, although some sort of assistance cannot be ruled out when or if needed, it is not considered a regular source of funding.
 Thus, the Brazilian subsidiary manages its activity in order to ensure that the funding needs are sourced locally in local currency.
 As a result, the flows between Portugal and Brazil are extremely rare.
-Local market idiosyncrasies and the lack of full convertibility of the BRL are the main reasons for this historical segregation.
+Local market idiosyncrasies and local regulation are the main reasons for this historical segregation.

-In 2021, Haitong Bank's major sources of funding were wholesale facilities provided by credit institutions and financial corporation, including a Haitong Securities group company, secured financing from credit institutions and Central Bank, securities issued and deposits from clients.
-At the end of 2021, Bank of Portugal secured financing operations accounted for 17% of total funding and were the major source of funding.
+In 2022, Haitong Bank's major sources of funding were wholesale facilities provided by credit institutions, secured financing from credit institutions and Central Bank, securities issued and deposits from clients.
+At the end of 2022, Bank of Portugal secured financing operations accounted for 11% of total funding and were the major source of funding.
 Deposits from clients include both retail deposits and other deposits from corporate clients and financial institutions.